Choosing between gas or electric log splitters comes down to your work.

-That being said, you’ll have to choose which type you prefer first.
+That said, you’ll have to choose which type you prefer first.

-So, when it comes to gas log splitters vs. electric log splitters, which should you choose?
+So, when it comes to gas or electric log splitters, which should you choose?

-I also want to point out there is nothing inherently wrong with a manual log splitter or just using an axe.
+I want to clarify that there’s nothing wrong with using a manual log splitter or an axe.
+If you’re young and in good shape, either option is suitable.

 Gas Log Splitters